vlang/v/vlib/x/encoding/asn1/README.md

 ---

-- Support mostly basic ASN.1 tag type, except for a few types.
+- Supports most basic ASN.1 tag types.
-- Supports single and multibyte (high form) tag format for tag number > 31
+- Supports single and multi-byte (high form) tag formats for tag number > 31.
 - Serializing and deserializing of ASN.1 objcet to bytes and vice versa.

 ## Code Examples